Tanfield Chambers – Chambers UK 2021

 “She is fair and measured in her approach.”

 “She is bright, sensible and always thinks strategically.”

 Recent work: Acted in Spencer v Ministry of Defence, a case concerning an agricultural tenant’s challenge to a notice to quit.

 A well-known rights of way specialist with a rural focus to her practice.
 She regularly acts in town and village green applications for local authorities and landowners.
 Her clients also include agents, developers, estates and parish councils.

-Strengths: “She is a very sound and astute tactician.”
+Strengths: “She is a very competent practitioner – thorough and comprehensive.”

 Ranked Junior Barristers

 Matrimonial finance junior who handles all manner of proceedings following relationship dissolution, including those relating to TOLATA and complex assets.
 She is committed to providing an affordable service to a wide range of clients with middle to high net worth.